 At least annually Ivan and Michele do a formal “check-in” interview with each child to ensure a thorough review of each child’s progress, and to make any adjustments to schooling or other care issues.
 Michele prepares a brief report to be shared with each sponsor.
 Ivan and Michele confer several times a week to address the needs of individual children as they arise.

 Three times a year children are required to write a letter to their sponsors to share their progress, as well as their dreams and concerns, giving the sponsors a window into their lives.
-Sponsor letters in response are collected by the U.S. director, Michele, and sent back to Ivan for distribution to the children.
+Sponsor letters in response (at least one per year) are collected by the U.S. director, Michele, and sent back to Ivan for distribution to the children.
 These letters, and the photos that often accompany them, are treasured by the children who can claim a family across the world who loves and cares for them.
 This intimate exchange gives you insight into the details of their needs and lives enabling you to pray for them very specifically.
 Many children also pray for you and your family, so that they can give as well as receive in this relationship.

 Will you consider engaging in this life-changing relationship?